-Pietrantonj 2021 (91) MMR+V and MMRV vaccines are effective in preventing the infection of children by chickenpox.
-Considering the available evidence, it can be concluded that the varicella vaccine is an effective intervention and safe in healthy children, not only × · · High Critically Low 2012 (107) 1-12yrs at vaccination against varicella; synthesis e comprehence of protection from varicella ir h evidence, it can be concluded that the varicella vaccine is an effective intervention and safe in healthy children, not only × ✓ because of the decrease in incidence but also in the associated morbidity and mortality.
-However, its implementation should be universal in order to allow a high coverage rate, and the possibility of two doses may be considered.
-2020 (36) varicella vaccination as part of a paediatric varicella vaccination program in Italy and Germany.
-Approximately a paediatric varicella vaccination program in Italy and Germany.
-Approximately and Germany.
-Approximately and Revision and Rev Substantial reductions in incidence of moderate/ severe varicella and varicella-related hospitalisation occurred during the 1-dose era.
-Further reductions were reported in Italy and Germany after the recommendation of a 2nd dose in a long or short schedule, respectively. √ × Low 2012 (95) vaccine vaccine MMR for risk of breakthrough varicella NR against varicella; Incidence of (breakthrough) varicella; Hospitalisation and complications associated with varicella; (hospitalisatio n) Mortality associated with varicella Science of the property of The safety and effectiveness of monovalent varicella vaccines and quadrivalent MMRV vaccines seem to be supported sufficiently by a large amount of evidence.
-However, due to large heterogeneity between studies, it is often difficult to summarise the evidence.
-Varicella immunisation has a × × Critically Low
+Author and Year Population Vaccine type (brand) Concurrent administration with another vaccine Duration of follow-up Main outcome Type of synthesis Authors overall conclusion Risk of bias conducted Overall quality of evidence conducted AMSTAR 2 Rating for SR Di Pietrantonj 2021 (93) Healthy children aged up to 15yrs, or adults who received MMR or MMRV/MMR+V vaccination between 0 and 15yrs of age.
+Monovalent (VARIVAX ® and other) AND Quadrivalent MMRV (Priorix-Tetra ® and other) Yes - MMR Up to 10yrs post vaccination Vaccine effectiveness against varicella and hospitalisation associated with varicella.
+Meta- analysis MMR+V and MMRV vaccines are effective in preventing the infection of children by chickenpox. × High Garrido 2012 (109) Healthy children aged 1-12yrs at vaccination NR NR Various Vaccine effectiveness against varicella; Long-term persistence of protection from varicella Narrative synthesis Considering the available evidence, it can be concluded that the varicella vaccine is an effective intervention and safe in healthy children, not only because of the decrease in incidence but also in the associated morbidity and mortality.
+However, its implementation should be universal in order to allow a high coverage rate, and the possibility of two doses may be considered. × Critically Low Kauffmann 2020 (36) Persons who received varicella vaccination as part of a paediatric varicella vaccination program in Italy and Germany.
+Monovalent and NR NR Italy: up to 4yrs after introduction of UVV Germany: various including up to 10yrs post vaccination Italy: Incidence of varicella; Hospitalisation and complications associated with varicella Germany: Vaccine effectiveness against varicella; Incidence of varicella; Hospitalisation and complications associated with varicella Narrative synthesis Substantial reductions in incidence of moderate/ severe varicella and varicella-related hospitalisation occurred during the 1-dose era.
+Further reductions were reported in Italy and Germany after the recommendation of a 2nd dose in a long or short schedule, respectively. × Low Pallas 2012 (97) Human subjects vaccinated with VZV vaccine NR NR except MMR for risk of breakthrough varicella Various incl.
+NR 4-10yrs (incidence) 5-15yrs (hospitalisatio n) Vaccine effectiveness against varicella; Incidence of (breakthrough) varicella; Hospitalisation and complications associated with varicella; Mortality associated with varicella Narrative synthesis The safety and effectiveness of monovalent varicella vaccines and quadrivalent MMRV vaccines seem to be supported sufficiently by a large amount of evidence.
+However, due to large heterogeneity between studies, it is often difficult to summarise the evidence. × × Critically Low

-Author and Year Population Vaccine type (brand) Concurrent administration with another vaccine Duration of follow-up Main outcome Type of synthesis Authors overall conclusion Risk of bias conducted Overall quality of evidence conducted AMSTAR 2 Rating for SR 2019(101)‡ in varicella against varicella analysis certain protective effect, Low clusters/outbreaks in which decreases with China increasing vaccination age.
+Author and Year Population Vaccine type (brand) Concurrent administration with another vaccine Duration of follow-up Main outcome Type of synthesis Authors overall conclusion Risk of bias conducted Overall quality of evidence conducted AMSTAR 2 Rating for SR Xu 2019 (103)‡ Children and students NR NR NR Vaccine effectiveness Meta- Varicella immunisation has a × × Critically in varicella against varicella analysis certain protective effect, Low clusters/outbreaks in which decreases with China increasing vaccination age.